MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-tester-powershell-script.md

 SIP Tester client is a sample PowerShell script that you can use to test Direct Routing Session Border Controller (SBC) connections in Microsoft Teams.
 This script tests basic functionality of a customer-paired Session Initiation Protocol (SIP) trunk with Direct Routing.

-The script submits an SIP test to the test runner, waits for the result, and then presents it in a human-readable format.
+The script submits a SIP test to the test runner, waits for the result, and then presents it in a human-readable format.
 You can use this script to test the following scenarios:

 - Outbound and inbound calls
 - Simultaneous ring